-Prerequisite: Music Theory 1 & Songwriting or approval of the instructor.
+Grade Level: 9-12 Resolvable around Lab: Yes Prerequisite: Music Theory 1 & Songwriting or approval of the instructor.

-This course is an advanced study of music theory and composition.
+This course is the second level of study of music theory and composition.
 Students will focus on learning to analyze and compose using four-part harmony techniques common to the Baroque and Classical periods of music.
 Ultimately students will use the techniques studied to compose an original composition.
 Students will also practice basic ear training skills including melodic and rhythmic dictation and solfege.
 Students will have the opportunity to work with computer technology in the form of music notation and ear training software.
 This course is an excellent preparation for students planning to major in music.
 This course is also an excellent preparation for students wishing to take the AP Music Theory class.
 To have success in this course, students must have a level of musicianship or be musicians that want to develop their musical skills by developing their ear and by composing music.